russross/blackfriday/mmark2rfc.md

 When an figure has a caption it will be wrapped in `<figure`> tags.
 A figure can wrap source code (v3) or artwork (v2/v3).

 An image is wrapped in a figure when the optional title syntax is used.
-Only for v3 output...
+But images are only useful when outputting v3.
+For v2 the actual image can not be shown, so the following stop gap output is given instead: XXX TODO: there is none yet.

 Multiple artworks/sources can be put in one figure.
 This done by prefixing the section containing the figures with a figure quote: `F> `.

-## Proposal
+## Details

 *   A Fenced Code Block will becomes a source code in v3 and artwork in v2.
     We can use the language to signal the type.